ymese/wp-react-boilerplate/README.md

 # Installation

-Clone the repo: `https://github.com/ymese/wp-react-toolkits` my-app .
+Clone the repo: `git clone https://github.com/ymese/wp-react-toolkits my-app .`

 To get started with fresh history, do this: